Jack Westrup: Biography

 His appearance and dress has been described as "deceptively ramshackle".
 Peter Sculthorpe, on first encountering him at Wadham College, mistook him for a janitor.

 Compositions

 He wrote a Divertimento in three short movements, for tenor saxophone, cello and piano.
 He also arranged a number of chorales by Johann Sebastian Bach for two pianos.

 Honours

-In 1946 Jack Westrup received an honorary degree of D.Mus. from Oxford University.
+In 1946 Westrup received an honorary degree of D.Mus. from Oxford University.
 He was knighted in 1961.
 His collection of 4,500 books on music history and musicology became the basis of the Westrup Library at the Guildhall School of Music and Drama.

 Music & Letters now awards a Jack Westrup Prize in Musicology.